 Through these offices and others, the Dean of Students and the University partner with students to create a rich and varied culture of participation on our campus as well as within the City of New York, a place of nearly limitless opportunity for learning.

 Through the work of involvement, students not only fully realize their educational potential, but also assist in the operation and decision-making of our University.
-Dedicated students working in areas as various as student government, community service, campus ministry, the resident assistant staff, New Student Orientation or special interest clubs and organizations educate others while being educated themselves.
+Dedicated student leaders working in areas as various as student government, community service, campus ministry, the resident assistant staff, New Student Orientation or special interest clubs and organizations educate others while being educated themselves.
 Each student helps to advance the core mission of the university through devoted service and by becoming educators as well as students.
 Student life staff strive to work closely with students to find these opportunities while themselves serving students as living examples of the lives we hope students will someday lead themselves.

 All members of our community are invited to reach out to the Dean of Students or any member of the Student Life staff with questions, concerns or for assistance.